-How to make a cool One Million Pounds
+How to make a million pounds from nothing

 Hi!
 We may earn money from the companies mentioned in this post.
 Thank you :)

-Anyone up for learning how to make a millions pounds?
+Anyone up for learning how to make a million pounds?

 It’s a funny thing isn’t it, the way that title just seems so, well…spammy.
 You read it and it brings some hope that maybe you CAN make a million, because the given train of thought is that you CAN’T make a million pounds.